andris-lejasmeiers/swift/index.md

 > Terminology note: **Line-wrapping** is the activity of dividing code into
 > multiple lines that might otherwise legally occupy a single line.

-For the purposes of Google Swift style, many declarations (such as type declarations and function declarations) and other expressions (like function calls) can be partitioned into **breakable** units that are separated by **unbreakable** delimiting token sequences.
+Many declarations (such as type declarations and function declarations) and other expressions (like function calls) can be partitioned into **breakable** units that are separated by **unbreakable** delimiting token sequences.

 As an example, consider the following complex function declaration, which needs to be line-wrapped: